King threadfin: Description

 The king threadfin is a large threadfin which can attain a maximum total length of 170 cm and a maximum published weight of 45 kg, although the more common total length is 48 cm.
 It has a pointed snout and the dorsal profile of the head is almost flat in young fish and concave in adults.
 There are two separate dorsal fins, the first dorsal fin has 8 spines and the second spine is thicker than others.
 The second dorsal fin has a single spine and 11 to 13 soft rays.
 The anal fin has 3 spines and 10 to 12 soft rays, the base of the anal fin base is roughly equal in length to the base of the second dorsal fin base.
 The pectoral fin has 14 or 15 unbranched rays, and has a length equivalent to roughly a quarter of the standard length with its tip just falling short or just reaching the tip of the pelvic fin.
 There are 5 pectoral filaments with first filament being the shortest, reaching past the level of origin of the pelvic fin.
 The second pectoral filament extends to past the tip of the pelvic fin.
 The third and fifth pectoral filaments extend past the level of the origin of the anal fin.
 The fourth pectoral filament is the longest, having a length equivalent to 40 to 53% of the standard length and this filament extends far beyond the level of the origin of the anal fin.
 The caudal fin is deeply forked with neither of its lobes being filamentous.
 There are 60-76 pored scales on its lateral line which is simple In form and extends from the upper end of the gill slit to the upper end of lower caudal fin lobe.
-The ppper sides of head and the flanks are tinged golden silver, becoming silvery on the lower flanks.
+The upper sides of head and the flanks are tinged golden silver, becoming silvery on the lower flanks.
 Both dorsal fins are pale brown, the pectoral and pelvic fins are vivid yellow.
 The front portion of the anal fin is yellow, the remainder being yellowish white.
 The pectoral filaments are white or yellowish white.
 The tail is greyish with a greyish black rear margin.